 From 1st May 2026, all new tenancies in England require a Written Statement of Terms before signing.
 Here's what it must include and what happens if you don't provide it.

-From 1st May 2026, private landlords in England are legally required to provide tenants with a Written Statement of Terms before they sign a new tenancy agreement.
+From 1st May 2026, private landlords in England are required to provide tenants with a Written Statement of Terms before they sign a new tenancy agreement.
 This is one of the most significant new obligations under the Renters' Rights Act 2025 — and one of the most commonly misunderstood.

 The Written Statement of Terms is a document that sets out the key terms of the tenancy in writing.
 It must be provided to the tenant before they sign the tenancy agreement — not after, and not at the same time as signing.
 The Act is clear: the tenant must have the written statement in their hands before the agreement is signed.